Faculty Reviews of Academic Programs

-Dalhousie provides annual reports to external stakeholders (MPHEC, LAE) on program review activity.
-To support this work, schedules of planned reviews and confirmation of reviews undertaken should be provided on a rolling basis to the Office of the Provost and Vice-President Academic.
-Once a review is complete (following submission and discussion of the report and Implementation Plan) please submit the a record of the review via this form.
-This rolling reporting must be completed by the Dean's Office should please contact the Academic Quality Assurance Manager to provide confirmation/dates.
+Dalhousie is required to provide annual reports to external stakeholders on program review activity.
+To support this work, schedules of planned reviews and confirmation of reviews undertaken should be provided to the Office of the Provost and Vice-President Academic.
+Once a review is complete (report and action plan submitted), the Dean's Office should please contact the Academic Quality Assurance Manager to provide confirmation/dates.

 Considerations when scheduling reviews

 - Reviews are to occur every 5-7 years; newly established or significantly modified programs are to be reviewed within 2 years after the first cohort has graduated;

 - Two or more academic programs may be reviewed together, or as part of a unit review.
 For example, all interrelated programs within a unit, including majors, honors, minors and certificates, may be reviewed simultaneously;

 - All schedules are at the discretion of the Dean, and in the case of graduate programs, communicated to and mutually agreed upon with the Faculty of Graduate Studies; and